 Build sophisticated dashboards with dynamic zone visibility

 Dashboards rarely benefit from a one-size-fits-all approach.
 While viewers have grown to expect custom content and tailored experiences, it’s often unsustainable and inefficient to create distinct dashboards for each audience.

 You need a way to show different versions of a dashboard based on what’s relevant to each user.
 The dynamic zone visibility feature empowers you to do this by programmatically showing and hiding dashboard zones, creating sophisticated experiences without needing any complicated workarounds.
 In just a few steps, you can have an interactive dashboard that updates based on your users’ inputs and actions.

 Scaling Backgrounder services for your Tableau Server deployment can be a delicate balance between performance and cost.
 So how can your organisation optimise Backgrounders for both?

 With Advanced Management for Tableau Server, you can now schedule scaling for Backgrounders.
 This new capability allows you to remove and add Backgrounders based on your needs.
 As batch job loads increase, you can add Backgrounders to improve speed.
 Once jobs have been processed, you can remove Backgrounders to save on costs.
 Best of all, you can do this without downtime.

 Understand your environment using Activity Log

-Activity Log is now available in Advanced Management for Tableau Server; this feature was first released in Advanced Management for Tableau Cloud in Tableau 2022.2.
+Activity Log is now available in Advanced Management for Tableau Server.
+This feature was first released in Advanced Management for Tableau Cloud in Tableau 2022.2.
 You can better understand how individuals are using Tableau with Activity Log, which surfaces structured and documented event data through a log file and serves up granular insights you can use to implement a robust book of controls.
-Plus, using Tableau’s powerful visualization capabilities, you can create aggregate views to analyze activity in your environment at scale.
+Plus, using Tableau’s powerful visualisation capabilities, you can create aggregate views to analyse activity in your environment at scale.